top of page

 SAN GABRIEL VALLEY TRANSIT FEASIBILITY STUDY

-The San Gabriel Valley Council of Governments (SGVCOG) – in partnership with Los Angeles Metro (Metro) – is conducting a feasibility study to evaluate and improve mobility in the San Gabriel Valley.
-The study will evaluate short- and long-term transit options designed to enhance communities and the lives of residents, commuters and visitors, with a focus on our most vulnerable populations: transit-dependent populations and equity-focus communities constrained by existing transportation systems.
-This planning effort will be conducted with an eye on future growth – balancing the needs of existing and future transit users along with the region’s goods movement infrastructure and important land use considerations.
+The San Gabriel Valley Council of Governments (SGVCOG) – in partnership with Los Angeles Metro (Metro) – recently concluded a feasibility study to evaluate and improve mobility in the San Gabriel Valley.
+The study evaluated short- and long-term transit options designed to enhance communities and the lives of residents, commuters and visitors, with a focus on our most vulnerable populations: transit-dependent populations and equity-focus communities constrained by existing transportation systems.
+This planning effort was conducted with a close eye on future growth – balancing the needs of existing and future transit users and enhancing connectivity to create an integrated transit network for the entire region.

 STUDY PURPOSE